A service provided by the BC Centre for Disease Control

 Treatment

 Caution: Do not use non-prescription wart removal products that you can buy in the store to treat genital warts.
-They are not meant for the genital area and may cause serious burning.
+They are not meant for the genital area and can cause serious burning.

 Sexual Partners

 It is up to you if you want talk to your current sexual partners about warts.
-Telling your partners helps them make informed choices, but you may not want or feel safe telling your partners.
-You need to make the decision that is best for you.
+Telling your partners helps them make informed choices.

 Current partners can check themselves regularly for warts.
-If they notice any, they can see their health care provider for treatment.
+If they notice any, they can see their health care provider for assessment and treatment.

 How to talk to your partners